 If you're renting an apartment in New York City, you can't be left out in the cold.
-All tenants have the right both to an apartment that has heat when it's chilly outside and to hot water throughout the year.
-It's important for you as a renter to understand your landlord's responsibilities when it comes to providing heat and hot water, your rights as a tenant, and what you can do if your landlord isn't fulfilling those responsibilities.
+All tenants have the right to an apartment that has heat when it's chilly outside and to hot water throughout the year.
+It's important as a renter to understand your landlord's responsibilities when it comes to providing heat and hot water, your rights as a tenant, and what you can do if your landlord isn't fulfilling those responsibilities.

 When Landlords Must Provide Hot Water

 When Landlords Must Provide Heat

 - During the day, the inside temperature must be at least 68 F everywhere in your apartment from 6 a.m. to 10 p.m. if the outside temperature falls below 55 F.

 - At night, the temperature must be at least 62 F everywhere in your apartment from 10 p.m. to 6 a.m.

 In addition to stating when landlords must provide heat, the city also regulates when the heat should not be on.
 Just as you would want to be warm in the winter, you probably don't want to be scorching hot in your apartment during the already-hot summer months.
-That's why–between June 1 and September 30–you can make a complaint about a residential building that has the heat on.
+Thus, between June 1 and September 30 you can make a complaint about a residential building that has the heat on.

 Where Do Heat and Hot Water Laws Apply?

 The above regulations apply to tenants renting apartments in all five of New York City's boroughs: Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.
 They also extend to commercial buildings and non-residential buildings, including: